Indigo Snakes in north Florida

 A male American bumblebee (Bombus pensylvanicus) takes a rest under a wildflower in the Munson Sandhills.

 American bumblebees were once the most common bumblebee species in the US.
-But they have declined over the last several decades, and are now federally listed as Vulnerable.
+But they have declined over the last several decades, and are now listed as Vulnerable by the International Union for the Conservation of Nature (IUCN).
+The US Fish and Wildlife Service is currently considering the species for protections under the Endangered Species Act.
 Unlike other bumblebees, they nest above ground.
 In our segment on them last year, they had taken over a purple martin gourd.

 They are larger than eastern bumblebees, and have a striped yellow patch on their abdomens.